Alchemist-X/howcryptoworksbook/Chapter_03_Solana_Ecosystem.md

 Velocity and pragmatism take priority over formalized democratic processes.
 Upgrades can ship relatively quickly when core developers and major validators align, allowing rapid iteration on performance and reliability improvements.
 The trade-off is less transparent decision-making compared to systems with explicit on-chain governance, and critics argue this concentrates power among a smaller set of influential actors.

 The Foundation maintains a substantial treasury of SOL from initial token allocation, funding ecosystem development, grants, security audits, and infrastructure.
 This financial influence extends to governance: the Foundation can credibly advocate for changes knowing it has resources to support implementation.
 However, the Foundation has progressively decentralized control, with stated goals of eventually reducing its role as the ecosystem matures.

+These economic and operational realities directly inform how developers build on Solana.
+The constraints that enable performance shape the entire developer experience.

 ## Section V: Developer Stack and Standards